-Eva Louisa Jonas is a visual artist, facilitator and co-founder of art platform UnderExposed*.
-She lives and works in Brighton, U.K.
+Eva Louisa Jonas is a visual artist, facilitator and co-founder of platform UnderExposed*.
+She is currently based in Brighton, U.K.

-Central aspects of her practice involve building photographic narrative through construction and material – forms at rest or manipulated, influenced by our habitual and gestural environments.
+Her practice involves building photographic narrative through construction and material – forms at rest or manipulated, influenced by our habitual and gestural environments.

 Recent shows include Sketching a Succession as part of Brighton Photo Fringe, October 2020 and >Keep Your Eyes Peeled< at Aff Galerie in Berlin, September 2020.
 In October 2019 she was selected for the PIC London Collective Strategies program which culminated in the exhibition A Rumour Reached the Village in Why do it together if you can do it alone? at Lewisham Art House.

 *The art platform UnderExposed is interested in mutual learning processes and (un)learning practices.
 Recent commissions include Chain Reaction ‘Curated by UnderExposed’ a new project included in the Photoworks Annual 26.
 Communal Rituals as part of the Brighton Centre for the Contemporary Arts online digital program Communal: Passages of Time 2020.